smccracken/scottmccracken.net/_src/index.md

   order: 1
 ---

-I've been building websites for 18 years, with a strong focus on creating responsive and fast-loading sites that are accessible to everyone.
+I've been building websites for 18 years, focusing on creating responsive and fast-loading sites that are accessible to everyone.

 I live in northern Vermont with [my wife](https://chocolatesculptress.com), daughter, and our two rescue terrier muts.
 When given the chance I really love getting outside and [taking pictures](http://www.instagram.com/scottmccracken/).